Help us improve your experience.

 • Sequencing Mode - unsequenced, sequenced

-• TLS Protected - toggle to encrypt data (new in version 6.0.0)
+• TLS Protected - defaults to "OFF", toggle "ON" to encrypt data (new in version 6.0.0) (See next section for details.)

-• Require certificate validation - toggle to require certificate validation (appears if receiver is TLS-protected) (new in version 6.0.0)
+• Require certificate validation - option to require certificate validation - appears if receiver is TLS-protected (new in version 6.0.0)

-• Use certificate from local store - toggle off to use [standard certificate], toggle on to use a certificate from local store (appears if receiver is TLS-protected and if certificate validation is required) (new in version 6.0.0)
+• Use certificate from local store - option to use a certificate from the local store - appears if receiver is TLS-protected and if certificate validation is required (new in version 6.0.0)

 Create Receiver